dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 9. In the **Assignments** section, select **Users and groups** and then choose the users or groups you would like to assign this policy.

-    > [!NOTE]
-    > Users must also be targeted with Intune App Protection policy in order to receive App Configuration policies.
-For more information about creating Intune App Protection policies, see [What are app protection policies?](app-protection-policy.md)

 10. In the **Assignments** section, select **Cloud apps** to choose which apps to protect with this policy.

 Once the above policy is configured, users will be forced to use Microsoft Edge to access the Azure AD-connected web apps you have protected with this policy.
 If users attempt to use an unmanaged browser in this scenario, they will see a message that they must use Microsoft Edge.